28 Women-Owned Fitness Studios Around Boston

-2. Barre & Soul: Andrea Isabelle Lucas is bringing her brand’s barre and yoga classes to franchised locations all over New England, from Downtown Boston to New Hampshire and Rhode Island.
+2. Barre & Soul: Andrea Isabelle Lucas has brought her brand’s barre and yoga classes to franchised locations all over New England, from Downtown Boston to New Hampshire and Rhode Island.

 Barre & Soul, multiple locations, barresoul.com.

-3. BTone Fitness: This Pilates-focused studio, run by Jody Merrill, has become a mini-empire, with existing locations in the Back Bay, the North End, Wellesley, Sudbury, and Lexington, and branches coming soon to South Boston and Chestnut Hill.
-(Alissa Pool operates the Wellesley, Sudbury, and Chestnut Hill studios.)
+3. BTone Fitness: This Pilates-focused studio, run by Jody Merrill, has become a mini-empire, with locations in the Back Bay, the North End, Wellesley, Sudbury, and Lexington, and more.

 BTone Fitness, multiple locations, btonefitness.com.

-4. Coolidge Corner Yoga and Sadhana Yoga: Tatyana Souza owns these sister yoga studios with her husband, David.
+4. Coolidge Corner Yoga: Tatyana Souza owns the two Coolidge Corner Yoga locations (one formerly Sadhana Yoga) with her husband, David.
 Before moving into fitness full-time, she was a research scientist.